Exim Consultancy | International Logistics | One Stop EXIM Solution

 • CBIC has announced that the digitized application form for the MOOWR Scheme, previously available on the Invest India microsite, is no longer available for submission.
 Applicants seeking a license under Section 58 and permission under Section 65 of the Customs Act must now submit applications directly to the jurisdictional Principal Commissioner or Commissioner of Customs in the prescribed format.
 Field formations have been instructed to inform and guide the trade accordingly.

-• Increased digital compliance for MOOWR units by mandating the filing of electronic records of stock and duty payments.
+• Increased digital compliance for MOOWR (Manufacturing and Other Operations in Warehouse) units by mandating the filing of electronic records of stock and duty payments.

 • Streamlining Ex-Bond Bill of Entry filing to minimize operational impediments and enhance efficiency.